cadenlalley/neovim-config/README.md

 - [ ] Automate the deployment of ECR images via GHA.
 - [ ] True up process for image uploads during recipe creation.
 - [ ] Handle recipe, kitchen, and account clean ups after soft deletes.
+- [ ] Investigate Yoast Schema Graph on pages to see if it improves results or lowers token count.